everhartlab/sclerotinia-366/results/data-comparison.md

 3. Belgium (BL, Sydney) has been changed to France (FR, Sajeewa)
 4. Host for isolate 499 has been changed from ExRico (Sydney) to Bunsi (Sajeewa)

+### Sydney's comments

+We have no clue why 805 is flagged.
+The changes to the metadata are correct.
+The change from BL to FR was because of confusion between the source of the collectors vs. source of isolate.

+TS was grouped into AU because it was too small of a sample size to do anything.

+From here on out, we will use Sajeewa's data for analysis.

 ## Session Information